 - Join your hands together and end with a prayer.

-What Chakras Does Buddha Mudra Activate?
+What Chakras Does Uttarabodhi Mudra Activate?

 Uttarabodhi mudra activates all the chakras.
 Since the crown chakra is the topmost chakra if crown chakra needs full activation all the other chakras need to open as well.
 Therefore energy slowly moves from the root chakra through all the chakras to the crown chakra.
 This effectiveness of this activation depends on the purity